What is Vocal Cord Lateralization?

 Vocal cord lateralization is a surgery that pulls open one of the vocal cords.
 To do this, the doctor will move one vocal cord to the side (or laterally).
 This procedure is one option for children with bilateral vocal cord paralysis.
 It helps make space between the vocal cords so the child can breathe better.

-What Are Other Names for This Procedure?
+What are Other Names for Vocal Cord Lateralization?

 - Endoscopic true vocal cord lateralization